Tourism in Indonesia: Nightlife

-Nightlife of Indonesia is also popular among foreigners, especially in the big cities like Jakarta, Bandung, Surabaya, Manado, Denpasar and Medan.
-Jakarta and Bali for example, are quite popular for its vibrant nightlife and festivals as the city boast its large numbers of discotheque and clubs.
-The annual Djakarta Warehouse Project dance music festival is a major Electronic Dance Music event in Asia.
+Indonesia's nightlife is popular among foreigners as well, especially in big cities such as Jakarta, Bandung, Surabaya, Manado, Denpasar and Medan.
+Jakarta and Bali, for example, are popular for nightlife and festivals, as both feature many discotheques and clubs.
+The annual dance music festival called the Djakarta Warehouse Project is one of the largest electronic dance music events in Asia.

 Sex tourism

-International sex tourism and child sex tourism remains an issue, especially on the islands of Batam and Karimun and in major urban centres and tourist destinations across the country, including Bali and Riau Islands.
-In Indonesia, prostitution is illegal and interpreted as a "crime against decency and morality".
-In practice, however, prostitution is quite widespread, tolerated, and somewhat regulated, mostly illegally or underground in discotheques, massage parlours, and karaoke rooms, and also visible on certain streets.
-It is estimated that 40,000 to 70,000 Indonesian children are being exploited in prostitution within the country.
-Prostitution is conducted by both genders, with Bali being notorious for its 'Kuta Cowboys', local gigolos targeting foreign female tourists.
+International sex tourism and child sex tourism remain issues, especially on the islands of Batam and Karimun, as well as in major urban centres and tourist destinations around the country, including Bali and Riau Islands.
+In Indonesia, prostitution is illegal and seen as a "crime against decency and morality".
+In practice, however, prostitution is widespread, tolerated, and partially regulated – though mostly illegal or underground in discotheques, massage parlours and karaoke rooms, and also on particular streets.
+An estimated 40,000 to 70,000 Indonesian children are exploited for prostitution within the country.
+Prostitution is practiced by both genders, with Bali being notorious for its 'Kuta Cowboys' – local gigolos targeting female foreign tourists.